nestor-custodio/automodel/README.md

   You can either monkey-patch your methods onto the applicable Automodel-generated classes once they've been defined, or you can monkey-patch the method onto the connection handler class returned by the `automodel` call itself, which will make it available for all models generated *by that call*.

 - ##### What if I'm using ActiveRecord but not Rails?
   That's no problem at all!
-The **automodel** gem's *only* dependency is ActiveRecord  -- not Rails.
+The **automodel** gem depends on ActiveRecord -- not Rails.
 Adding `'automodel'` to your Gemfile (along with any relevant connection adapters, of course) is all you need to make use of the tool in your vanilla-Ruby project.
 Just be mindful that -- since "config/database.yml" isn't available (as you're not using Rails) -- you'll always need to pass in a full connection spec to your `automodel` calls (as in the very first example, under *"Connecting To The External Database"* above).

 ## Feature Roadmap / Future Development